thingsboard/thingsboard.github.io/docs/user-guide/install/pe/docker.md

 {% include content-toggle.html content-toggle-id="ubuntuThingsboardQueue" toggle-spec=contenttogglespecqueue %}

+Where:

+- `PUT_YOUR_LICENSE_SECRET_HERE` - placeholder for your license secret obtained on the first step;
+- `8080:9090`            - connect local port 8080 to exposed internal HTTP port 9090;
+- `1883:1883`            - connect local port 1883 to exposed internal MQTT port 1883;
+- `5683:5683`            - connect local port 5683 to exposed internal COAP port 5683;
+- `~/.mytbpe-data:/data`   - mounts the host's dir `~/.mytbpe-data` to ThingsBoard DataBase data directory;
+- `~/.mytbpe-logs:/var/log/thingsboard`   - mounts the host's dir `~/.mytbpe-logs` to ThingsBoard logs directory;
+- `mytbpe`             - friendly local name of this machine;
+- `restart: always`        - automatically start ThingsBoard in case of system reboot and restart in case of failure.;
+- `store/thingsboard/tb-pe:3.0.1PE`          - docker image.

 ## Step 3.
 Running

 Make sure your have [logged in](https://docs.docker.com/engine/reference/commandline/login/) to docker hub using command line.